dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 It will also be remembered that substances differ in chemical inertness, or the degree to which they resist reactions with agents like oxygen in the medium.
 The more inert a substance is, the more its surface and its composition will tend to persist.
 Substances also differ in their readiness to evaporate or sublimate, and this too affects the persistence of their surfaces.

 The distinction between objects that are attached to the ground and those that are not should also be remembered in connection with ecological events.
 The detached object can be moved without breaking the continuity of its surface with another surface, but the attached object cannot.
 Note that an object can be resting on a surface of support, in contact with it, without being attached to it.
 These distinctions will be used in discussing motions as ecological events.
-86 The Ecological Approach to Visual Perception

 The laws of motion for bodies in space as formulated by Isaac Newton apply only to idealized detached objects.
 The falling apple that, according to legend, hit Newton on the head and led him to conceive the law of universal gravity was only an incident in a sequence of ecological events: as the seasons changed, the apple had to grow and ripen before it could fall, collide, and finally decay.